A look back at the year that the Sub-Saharan African startup scene found its stride

 Verizon acquires autonomous threat detection startup Niddel

 African tech in 2017 was about the normalization of market events mostly absent even a decade ago.
-There were acquisitions, multiple investment rounds, lots of expansion, big strategic partnerships, and some surprise failures.
+There were acquisitions, multiple investment rounds, lots of expansion, big strategic partnerships and some surprise failures.

 Africa is fast becoming home to a dynamic tech sector.
 Here’s a snapshot of the news that shaped that transition over the last year.